 Face value of tickets purchased at the box office are as follows: Standard tickets start at $119, Mid-Premium tickets start at $250, and Premium tickets start at $299.

 2. ENTER THE LOTTERY

 The most affordable way to snag a seat is through the Dear Evan Hansen digital lottery.
 Tickets are only $42, subject to availability.
 Participants can enter for a chance to win up to two tickets per performance.
 The lottery opens at 12:01AM ET on the day of the performance and the lottery closes at 9AM ET for 2PM matinee performances and at 2PM ET for evening performances.
 If you are lucky enough to win, you’ll pay for your tickets online and pick them up at the Music Theatre box office 30 minutes before curtain time.
-Seats can be located in the orchestra, mezzanine, or boxes of the theatre and may be partial view.
+Seats can be located in the orchestra, mezzanine, boxes of the theatre, or standing room and may be partial view.
 Visit the official website DearEvanHansenLottery.com for information and to enter.